A Bayesian Approach To Analysing Training Data Attribution In Deep Learning: Experiments

 \paragraph{Datasets $\mathcal{D}$.} To enable an exhaustive analysis of every train-test pair $(z_j, z)$, we define smaller datasets.
 We use variants of MNIST~\cite{LeCun2005mnist} limited to three classes (MNIST3), and CIFAR10~\cite{Krizhevsky2009cifar}.
 For MNIST3, we sample a training set of size 150 and a test set of size 900, i.e. 135,000 train-test pairs.
 For CIFAR10, we define the training and test set at size 500, i.e. 250,000 train-test pairs.

-\paragraph{Models.} We consider two types of image classifiers, convolutional neural networks (CNN, \cite{lecun1998gradient}) and visual transformers (ViT, \cite{dosovitskiy2020image}).
+\paragraph{Models.} We consider two types of image classifiers, visual transformers (ViT, \cite{dosovitskiy2020image}) and convolutional neural networks~\cite{lecun1998gradient}, where we primarily study a two-layer (CNN2-L).
+We also include a three-layer version (CNN3-L) to study the factor of model complexity.
 For ViT variants, instead of full finetuning, we use LoRA adapter layers~\cite{hu2022lora} to minimise the number of parameters being tuned.
-The number of trainable parameters of ViT+LoRA (597,514) is comparable to adding another layer to our CNN (225,034).
+The number of trainable parameters of ViT+LoRA (597,514) is comparable to CNN3-L (620,362).